 Firan Technology Group Corporation ("FTG") was formed as a result of the amalgamation between Circuit World Corporation and Firan Technology Group Inc. on August 30, 2003 pursuant to articles of amalgamation under the Canada Business Corporations Act.
 Prior to this, FTG was established as Helix Circuits Inc. on April 18, 1983 by articles of amalgamation pursuant to the provisions of the Canada Business Corporations Act.
-FTG and its subsidiaries (together referred to as the "Corporation" or the "Group") are primarily suppliers of aerospace and defence electronic products and sub-systems.
+FTG, its subsidiaries and its joint venture (together referred to as the "Corporation" or the "Group") are primarily suppliers of aerospace and defence electronic products and sub-systems.